sopra-fs24-group-25/SketchyPhone-Server/README.md

 ## License

-This project is licensed under the GNU General Public License - see the [LICENSE.md](https://github.com/ansible/ansible/blob/devel/COPYING) file for details
+This project is licensed under the Apache License - see the [LICENSE.md](LICENSE) file for details